Khwan Riam Floating Market

 There is a wide range of traditional food available, such as classic Boat noodles, Thai desserts and Isan food.
 Market women cook food in the little boats.
 There is also a water buffalo and rice farmer.
 People often photograph and ride the water buffalo.
 The market has good views of Khlong Saen Saep.
+Merit offering alms giving to monk procession on boat is a regular activity every morning weekend.